 - Adjusting 507 centre location of rooms and their associated room tags;

 - Renumbering 209 rooms sequentially based on their level; and

 - Renaming 209 rooms by apartment type model group.

 The results were impressive – impressive enough to warrant discussion as part of the Autodesk Australia (AU) 2017 conference.
-As can be seen in the image below, certain tools offered far greater advantages than others.
+As can be seen in the image below, certain tools offered far more significant advantages than others.
 For example, the creating workset tool saved just under 5 mins, compared to renaming rooms which saved over 2 hours.
-This is further compounded by the fact that the workset tool is generally only run once, whereas the renaming room tool is likely to be run multiple times over the course of a project.
+This is further compounded by the fact that the workset tool is generally only run once, whereas the renaming room tool is likely to be run multiple times for a project.

 In conclusion, digital tools such as Dynamo, have the power to accelerate your workflows and provide a competitive advantage.
 So if you’re looking to take the next step at improving your operational efficiency through Dynamo, Parametric Monkey offers a range of tools and services to help you along your journey.